projectcontour/contour/site/content/resources/security-threat-model.md

 #### Multitenancy
 Contour is designed to be used in a multitenant fashion - it's an expected use case that a Contour install would service teams that have completely different security contexts, and should not be able to access each others config.
-Contour mitigates this as far as we can, using our HTTPProxy and TSLCertificateDelegation CRDs to enable more-secure cross-namespace references.
+Contour mitigates this as far as we can, using our HTTPProxy and TLSCertificateDelegation CRDs to enable more-secure cross-namespace references.
 The ReferenceGrant object in the Gateway API is also based on this idea, that cross-namespace references are only valid when the *owner of the namespace* accepts them.
 #### Insider access
 In general, Contour adheres to the Kubernetes security model, that makes the minimum size security boundary the namespace (or at least, the RBAC around objects in that namespace).